smatechnologies/opcon-deploy-docs/docs/installation.md

 * OpCon Server version 18.3 minimum
 * OpCon RestAPI must be active for each OpCon system participating in OpCon Deploy
 * To use the Diagram feature, the open source software Graphviz (version 2.38), is required.
 This can be downloaded from [www.graphviz.org](http://www.graphviz.org).
+* To implement Windows Authentication for the OpCon Deploy Client requires manual configuration after the installation is complete.
+* To implement Windows Authentication for the OpCon Impex Server requires manual configuration after the installation is complete.

 ## Deploy Installation

 The OpCon Deploy installation process consists of three basic steps: the installation of the client software, the installation of the database, and the installation of the server software.

 The client software may be installed as many times as required on any Windows system.

 The database should only be installed once on a SQL Server environment.
 It can be installed on an existing SQL Server implementation used by OpCon or on a separate installation.
 There are no dependencies between an SMA OpCon database and an SMA OpCon Deploy database.